ermongroup/dre-infinity/README.md

 > International Conference on Artificial Intelligence and Statistics (AISTATS), 2022.
 [ORAL] </br>
 > Paper: https://arxiv.org/abs/2111.11010 </br>

-The code structure is a direct extension of: https://github.com/yang-song/score_sde_pytorch
+Note that the code structure is a direct extension of: https://github.com/yang-song/score_sde_pytorch

 ## Environment setup: